-Carl C. Butzer is a Dallas trademark, copyright and e-discovery lawyer who, over the past 25 years, has developed nationally recognized skill in trademark and copyright litigation, Internet and social media law, the protection and licensing of intellectual property and technology, and a logical approach to electronic discovery.
+Carl C. Butzer is a Dallas trademark, copyright and e-discovery lawyer who, over the past 30-plus years, has developed nationally recognized skill in trademark and copyright litigation, Internet and social media law, the protection and licensing of intellectual property and technology, and a logical approach to electronic discovery.
 He is Chair of the Dallas Office Intellectual Property Group and the firm’s E-Discovery Practice.
 In addition to helping his clients protect their trademark rights and copyrights around the world, Carl has represented clients’ IP interests in litigation in Texas state and federal courts, including in the Eastern District of Texas; as well as in federal courts in California, Illinois, Virginia, Michigan, New York, Tennessee, Rhode Island, Washington, and the District of Columbia.

 One of the most important virtues of a good lawyer is the ability — with care, efficiency and effectiveness — to help clients separate the wheat from the chaff.
 Carl is dedicated to his clients, which means tirelessly working with them to identify practical and strategic solutions to get them to where they want to be.

-Carl represented Google Inc., AOL LLC, YouTube LLC, and Turner Broadcasting in two putative trademark class action lawsuits in the U.S. District Court for the Eastern District of Texas, where the Court denied the Plaintiffs’ motions to certify the classes.
+Carl represented Google, YouTube LLC, and Turner Broadcasting in two putative trademark class action lawsuits in the U.S. District Court for the Eastern District of Texas, where the Court denied the Plaintiffs’ motions to certify the classes.
 FPX, LLC v.
 Google Inc., 276 F.R.D.
 543 (E.D.
 Tex.
-2011); and he has assisted Google in Gmail privacy litigation.
-Carl also assisted in the successful representation of Oprah in a copyright infringement lawsuit brought in Chicago federal court; represents the Oprah Winfrey Network in an arbitration proceeding pending in California; represents Harpo Productions in a trademark lawsuit before the United States District Court for the Southern District of New York and the Second Circuit Court of Appeals (Kelly-Brown v.
+2011); and he has represented Google in Gmail privacy litigation.
+Carl also successfully represented Oprah in a copyright infringement lawsuit brought in Chicago federal court; in a California arbitration proceeding; and in a trademark lawsuit before the United States District Court for the Southern District of New York and the Second Circuit Court of Appeals (Kelly-Brown v.
 Winfrey, 95 F. Supp.
 3d 350, 43 Media L. Rep. (BNA) 1513, 114 U.S.P.Q.2d 1311 (S.D.N.Y.
 2015), aff’d on other grounds, 659 Fed.
 Appx.
 55, 44 Media L. Rep. (BNA) 2334, 120 U.S.P.Q.2d 1010 (2d Cir.
 2016), cert. denied, 137 S. Ct.
 1098, 197 L. Ed.
 2d 183 (2017).
 Carl also helps Dr. Phil protect his copyrights and trademarks.